 Hello, nice to meet you.
 Let me introduce myself.
-My favorite bitter green is escarole.
+My favorite cabbage is bok choy.
 These days you might find me avoiding housework.
 When I was little I wanted to be Harriet the Spy, but now I'm happy to be at Echo&Co.
 Did you know that one of the other folks here speaks Ojibwe ?

-When not with clients, Graziella shares her experience through speaking, writing, and volunteering.
-She is a member of the 2017 class of Leadership Greater Washington and has presented at the Nonprofit Technology Conference, ADWKDC, Web of Change, and Newseum Summer Teaching Institute.
+When not with clients, Graziella shares her experience through speaking, writing, teaching, and volunteering.
+She is a member of the 2017 class of Leadership Greater Washington and has presented at the Nonprofit Technology Conference, ADWKDC, Web of Change, Harvard University Digital Innovation Academy, and Newseum Summer Teaching Institute.

 Graziella also is an active Washington, D.C.-based playwright whose works have been read and produced for the Capital Fringe Festival, Source Festival, One Minute Play Festival (1MPF), Theatre J, Rorschach Theatre, Keegan Theatre, and The Playwright’s Forum.
-She is a board member of the Washington Improv Theater (WIT), D.C.'s destination for longform improv, which for 17 years has brought the creative power of improv to the Greater Washington community.
+She is board vice chair of the Washington Improv Theater (WIT), D.C.'s destination for long-form improv, which for 17 years has brought the creative power of improv to the Greater Washington community.

 When she's escaping from all of the above, you'll likely find Graziella playing guitar, scuba diving, or visiting a National Park.
 She's on a quest to hike all 60 of the major parks with her husband, Karl (16 down, 44 to go).